 Annual percentage rate includes all random positive, random negative and refusal.

+INTENTIONALLY LEFT BLANK

-APPENDIX A – SAMPLE DRUG AND ALCOHOL ABUSE POLICY
+APPENDIX A – SAMPLE DRUG AND ALCOHOL MANAGEMENT POLICY

 POLICY

 [EMPLOYER NAME] has a vital interest in maintaining a safe, healthy, and efficient working environment.
 Being under the influence of a drug or alcohol on the job poses serious safety and health risks to the user and to all those who work with the user.
 The use, sale, purchase, transfer, or possession of an illegal drug in the workplace, and the use, possession, or being under the influence of alcohol also poses unacceptable risks for safe, healthy, and efficient operations.